-Over time, as these guidelines get built into the specifications of fiscal events and the protocols through which different systems interact with each other, the frequency of such deviations will also be reduced.

-details related to compliance with relevant guidelines are now being taken care of by the system, reducing the burden of compliance on the individual employee / user.
+- Over time, as these guidelines get built into the specifications of fiscal events and the protocols through which different systems interact with each other, the frequency of such deviations will also be reduced. - This is also an improvement in ease of working for the line department employee, as many of the specific details related to compliance with relevant guidelines are now being taken care of by the system, reducing the burden of compliance on the individual employee / user.